If at any point you’ve traveled by plane, boat, roller coaster, or even VR headset, you’ve likely experienced some form of motion sickness.

 The body would normally eliminate the source of any sickness with involuntary vomiting, but the acustimulation of the electric pulses bypasses that signal entirely.

 The Reliefband uses CR2025 batteries, which offer over a year of power before they need to be swapped.
-It is not the cheapest solution to motion sickness, but for how well it works, it can easily be an every-day accessory for those suffering from vertigo or morning sickness.
+It is not the cheapest solution to motion sickness, but for how well it works, it can easily be an every-day accessory for those who suffer from vertigo or morning sickness.

 2. Motion Cure Wearable